 Although relatively little research has been conducted on interactions during the period from birth to two-three months, studies have shown the development of infant social expressiveness to be influenced by particular parental behaviours21-23.
-In our previous work conducted on a sample of British middle-class mothers and their infants23, we showed that there is a ‘functional architecture’ to these early social exchanges - that is, certain maternal responses ‘functioned’ to promote the development of infant social expressiveness.
+In our previous work conducted on a sample of British mothers and their infants23, we showed that there is a ‘functional architecture’ to these early social exchanges - that is, mothers used specific responses to specific infant behaviours, and certain maternal responses ‘functioned’ to promote the development of infant social expressiveness.
 Specifically, by applying a micro-analytic coding scheme (i.e., second-by-second, including the coding of specific infant and maternal behaviours) and associated purpose-built software to identify the inter-dependencies between key infant expressive behaviours and maternal responses identified in the literature, and using prospective longitudinal observations of mother-infant face-to-face interactions recorded from birth through the first two-three months, we found that mothers showed significant specificity in their responsiveness, deploying particular behaviours (‘mirroring’, ‘marking’ and ‘negating’) in relation to different infant cues.
-Of particular note was the finding that maternal marking (where the mother shows emphatic, non-imitative responses to infant cues), and especially maternal mirroring (where the mother imitates infant behaviour, sometimes elaborating on it) increased infant social expressiveness, both concurrently and longitudinally23, thereby shaping the course of infant social and brain development23,24.24 Such findings on the importance of maternal mirroring complement the wider evidence on the capacity of human infants themselves to imitate, or mirror, others’ facial gestures25,26, with the two lines of research suggesting common neural mechanisms underlying the capacity for experiencing self-other equivalence27.
-Notably, our subsequent cross-cultural and clinical research showed that this same fundamental functional architecture applied to mother-infant , and with the same effects on infant functioning28-30.
+Of particular note was the finding that maternal marking (where the mother shows emphatic, non-imitative responses to infant cues), and especially maternal mirroring (where the mother imitates infant behaviour, sometimes elaborating on it) increased infant social expressiveness, both concurrently and longitudinally23.
+A subsequent study with a similar British sample showed, moreover, that these mirroring responses influence later brain responsiveness to social expressions24.
+Such findings on the importance of maternal mirroring complement the wider evidence on the capacity of human infants themselves to imitate, or mirror, others’ facial gestures25,26, with the two lines of research converging to suggest common neural mechanisms underlying the capacity for experiencing self-other equivalence27.
+Notably, our subsequent cross-cultural and clinical research showed that this same fundamental functional architecture applied to mother-infant interactions in European samples with distinctive values concerning socio-emotional expressiveness (Italian and British), and even to dyads where infant facial expressiveness is affected by cleft-lip, and with the same effects on infant functioning28-30.